brothertoad/notes/notes.md

 - [Quasar](https://quasar-framework.org) is a framework based on vuejs

 ### Movies to rent from Amazon
+- Dr. Jekyll And Mr. Hyde (1932 and 1941 versions)
+- Candles At Nine
 - Witch-Hunt (2017)
 - The Morning After
 - Gallery Of Horrors